andersresell/fem4146/README.md

 Make sure you have Python 3.8+ with **numpy**, **matplotlib**, and **scipy** installed.

-To test the program, clone the project and run:
+To test the program, clone the project, navigate to the project root directory and run:

 ```bash
 python main.py